putuoka/c4it-blog/content/posts/csharp-tips/08-exception-when-clause/article.md

 path: '/csharptips/exception-handling-when-clause'
 tags: ["CSharp", "CSharp Tip"]
 featuredImage: "./cover.png"
-excerpt: "Instead of using if-else or switch blocks to handle exceptions, you can do it gracefully using the 'when' keyword"
+excerpt: "Instead of using if-else or switch blocks to handle exceptions, you can do it gracefully using the 'when' keyword."
 created: 2022-02-08
 updated: 2022-02-08
 ---